Fractal nature of high-order time crystal phases

-The latter are systems where the discrete time-translation symmetry, encoded in the driven Hamiltonian $H(t) = H(t+T)$, is spontaneously broken at the level of the expectation values, which display oscillations with a period being an integer multiple of $T$.
-More precisely, in such a driven system a DFTC phase exists if, taken a class of states $\ket{\psi}$ with short-ranged connected correlations\,\cite{ElsePRL2016}, it always exists an observable $\hat{O}$ such that the time-evolved expectation value in the thermodynamic limit $N\to\infty$,
+The latter are systems where the discrete time-translation symmetry, encoded in the periodically driven Hamiltonian $H(t) = H(t+T)$, is spontaneously broken.
+More precisely, in such a driven system a DFTC phase exists if, taken a class of states $\ket{\Psi}$ with short-ranged connected correlations\,\cite{ElsePRL2016}, it always exists an observable $\hat{O}$ such that the time-evolved expectation value in the thermodynamic limit $N\to\infty$,